pelican-plugins/read-more/README.md

 Settings
 --------

-Following are some settings related to this plugin:

-    # Create a summary with the specified length
+The following settings are available.
+If not set, the plugin will use default values.

+The following setting defines the string that is added to the end of the summary, before the “Read More” link:

+	SUMMARY_END_SUFFIX = "..."

+The following setting defines the summary length before truncating and adding the “Read More” link:

     SUMMARY_MAX_LENGTH = 50

-    # Define what goes inside the “Read More” link
+The following setting defines the “Read More” link text:

-    READ_MORE_LINK = "<span>Continue reading…</span>"
+    READ_MORE_LINK = '<span>continue</span>'

-    # Define the format of the “Read More” link
+The following setting defines the format of the “Read More” link:

     READ_MORE_LINK_FORMAT = '<a class="read-more" href="/{url}">{text}</a>'

 Contributing